-DTC 420SP Introduction to Nutrition Assessment Supervised Practice (1)

-In this course students provide basic nutritional care to patients in a hospital, under the supervision of a clinical instructor.
+DTC 420SP Introduction to Nutrition Assessment Supervised Practice (1) In this course students provide basic nutritional care to patients in a hospital under the supervision of a clinical instructor.
+8 supervised tractice hours tal, under the supervision of a clinical instructor.
 8 supervised practice hours per week.
 Prerequisite: DTC 319.
 Corequisite: DTC 420.
 Open to majors only.
 Offered in the summer.